-4 Group money
+4. Group money

-Every AA group should be fully self-supporting, declining outside contributions
+Every AA group should be fully self-supporting, declining outside contributions.

-The job of Group Treasurer is one which requires honesty and reliability.
+The job of group treasurer is one which requires honesty and reliability.
 As with any other trusted service, the task should be carefully specified and its measure of authority and responsibility made clear and well understood.
 Responsibility and a reasonable period of continuous sobriety (preferably at least one year) are important.

-- Treasurers should keep good, simple records, which should be open to inspection, should report on the Group finances at least once a month and encourage the Group to talk about financial matters. - Experience has shown that the use of a current account or building society account in the name of Alcoholics Anonymous and the Group (see Governance section 5 General Service Board) is recommended for good financial management of the group funds.
-The bank statement then provides an additional record of the Group's finances. - All cheques should be secured by two signatures (two out of any three duly authorised) Blank signed cheques should never be issued.
-This is a recommended precautionary measure taken on behalf of both the Group and the Treasurer and applies to cheque payments at all levels. - Contributions should be collected by passing the pot at Group meetings and the Treasurer should count and record it with the help of another responsible Group member.

-- The Treasurer should enter the amount into a cash book and pay the money into the Group's account at the earliest opportunity. - After paying the approved expenses, e.g. rent, refreshments and literature and retaining a prudent reserve of one month's running expenses, any surplus should be sent to the Intergroup Treasurer - preferably by cheque and without delay. - For those groups who do not hold a bank account, it is recommended that a paying in book is used to deposit funds directly into their local Intergroup account. - Expenses do not include the use of Group funds for social purposes such as dances, bus trips and birthday cakes.
-Accumulation of large funds is inefficient, wasteful and a denial of Tradition 7.
+- Treasurers should keep good, simple records, which should be open to inspection, should report on the group finances at least once a month and encourage the group to talk about financial matter - Experience has shown that the use of a current account or building society account in the name of Alcoholics Anonymous and the group (see Governance section 5 General Service Board) is recommended for good financial management of the group funds.
+The bank statement then provides an additional record of the group's finance - All cheques and/or electronic bank transfers should be secured by two of the three duly nominated persons' signatures/or by bank approved secure electronic devices.
+Blank signed cheques should never be issued.
+This is a recommended precautionary measure taken on behalf of both the group and the Treasurer and applies to cheque payments at all levels - Contributions should be collected by passing the pot at group meetings and the Treasurer should count and record it with the help of another responsible group member - The Treasurer should enter the amount into a cash book and pay the money into the group's account at the earliest opportunity - After paying the approved expenses, e.g. rent, refreshments and literature and retaining a prudent reserve of one month's running expenses, any surplus should be sent to the intergroup treasurer - preferably by cheque and/or electronic bank transfer and without delay. - For those groups who do not hold a bank account, it is recommended that a paying in book is used to deposit funds directly into their local intergroup account - Expenses do not include the use of group funds for social purposes such as dances, bus trips and birthday cakes.
+Accumulation of large funds is inefficient, wasteful and a denial of Tradition Seven.